vithaluntold/process/replit.md

 - **FEATURES.md**: Complete technical feature documentation covering all platform capabilities, AI features, security, and GDPR compliance
 - **USER_GUIDE.md**: Comprehensive step-by-step user guide with examples, troubleshooting, and best practices
 - **TASK_MINING_ROADMAP.md**: Strategic 15-month implementation plan for Task Mining capabilities
+- **DESKTOP_BUILD.md**: Complete guide for building and distributing desktop installers for Windows, macOS, and Linux
+- **desktop/README.md**: Quick start guide for desktop app development and building

 ## System Architecture
 The EPI X-Ray platform is built with Next.js 15.5.4, React 19.1.0, and TypeScript, utilizing pnpm as the package manager.
 The frontend runs on port 5000.